conan-io/docs/reference/config_files/global_conf.rst

-    tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
+    tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.build:linker_scripts: List of linker scripts used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
 (None by default)